tomquirk/uq-catalogue-api/api/README.md

 ## Prerequisites

 * The REST API will depend on an installation of the DB.
-By default, it looks for `localhost:5432/uq_catalogue`.
+By default, it points at `localhost:5432/uq_catalogue`.

 ## Installation